 There’s a scene in Sex and the City where Samantha is searching for wigs with Carrie.
 (She has cancer and her hair has started falling out.)
 Now Samantha is my hero: confident, self-assured, beautiful – what’s not to envy?
 But this is one of the scenes that sticks in my memory because it’s one of the rare moments where she lets her guard down.

 “What if [the cancer] comes back?” she says.
-“I could die, Carrie, with really bad hair.”
+“I could die, Carrie.”

 That scene’s been in my mind a lot recently as I’ve talked to more women about the menopause.